lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 it.
 Traditionally this has meant you pull up some sort of query builder or data explorer and start running queries, then pulling those queries into a dashboard.
-A link to that dashboard would be added to a runbook or wiki page, and it'd mostly sit there unneeded until trouble came a-callin', at which point whoever was on call would open it up and realize half the graphs didn't work any more because someone renamed the metrics last month and didn't update the charts.
+A link to that dashboard would be added to a runbook or wiki page, and it'd mostly sit there unneeded until trouble came a-calling, at which point whoever was on call would open it up and realize half the graphs didn't work any more because someone renamed the metrics last month and didn't update the charts.